bgandon/killbill-simple-tax-plugin/README.md

 apply, and nobody knows yet until when.
 When the rate will change, the “stoppingOn” property will have to be set and a new tax code will have to be defined withe the same “startingOn” date in order to properly model the new rate.

-(This comes down to a very important principles in this plugin: tax codes should always be considered immutables, except the stoppingOn property which is the only one that might change over time.)
+This comes down to a very important principle in the simple-tax plugin:
+**configured tax codes should always be considered immutables, except their “stoppingOn” properties** which are the only one that might change over time.

 Now imagine that our company has charged a car rental from 2013-12-01 until 2014-01-31 included.
 Which tax code should apply?
 Here the `TaxResolver` comes into play.
 Currently it just says: the end date should prevail.
-Here the end date is in 2014, to the new tax rate of 20% will apply.
+Here the end date is in 2014, so the new tax rate of 20% will apply.

-Had we charged a “Standard” car rental from 2013-12-01 until 2013-12-31, then the TaxResolver would have led to a 19.6% VAT rate because 2013-12-31 is in 2013.
+Had we charged a “Standard” car rental from 2013-12-01 until 2013-12-31, then the `TaxResolver` resolution would have led to a 19.6% VAT rate because 2013-12-31 is in 2013.

 ### Tax Countries

 The “country” property of a tax code models a territorial restriction: the tax codes of the example configuration shall only apply to accounts that have “taxCountry” properties of “FR”.
+Any account with no “taxCountry” set or any “taxCountry” other than “FR” will not be elligible to any of these French tax codes in their invoices.

 Configuration